Maribyrnong River native fish revival

-The Victorian Fisheries Authority with the support of anglers, Melbourne Water, Parks Victoria and Local Governments’ are working together to rebuild the rivers native fish population and, create exciting new recreational fisheries for families and their children to enjoy for generations to come.
+The Victorian Fisheries Authority with the support of recreational fishing licence fees, the Victorian Government's $35 million Go Fishing Victoria plan Melbourne Water, Parks Victoria and Local Governments have worked together to help rebuild the rivers native fish population and, create exciting new recreational fisheries for families and their children to enjoy for generations to come.

-The project will focus on the mid to upper estuarine reaches of the Maribyrnong River between Flemington Racecourse and Avondale Heights.
+The project focused on the mid to upper estuarine reaches of the Maribyrnong River between Flemington Racecourse and Avondale Heights.

-The project will rebuild native fish population and improve recreational fishing by improving fish habitat, fish stocking and angler access, including 7 key elements:
+The project will help rebuild the native fish population and improve recreational fishing by improving fish habitat, fish stocking and angler access, including 7 key elements:

 - Fish population and fish habitat surveys

-- A new boat launching facility on the Maribyrnong River.
+- Consideration of a new boat launching facility on the Maribyrnong River

 - Large-scale stocking of native estuary perch fingerlings